thoukydides/siri-squeezebox-control/README.md

 ## Notes

 This script is intended to be invoked from Siri via the Shortcuts app, with the command to perform (e.g. obtained via an *Ask* action) passed as input.
 However, it can also be run directly from within the Scriptable app, in which case dictation is used to obtain the command.

+If the shortcut is invoked on a HomePod then both the Shortcuts and Scriptable apps actually run on the associated iPhone.
+Unfortunately it is not currently possible to determine which HomePod is being used, or even that the voice interaction is occurring on a HomePod, so it is not possible to automatically select that player.

 The behaviour of this script is affected by various Logitech Media Server settings, especially the **Search Within Words** option.